Symphony No. 2 (Borodin): Composition

 Borodin's work on the symphony was again interrupted when the Director of the Imperial Theatres, Stephan Gedenov, asked him to collaborate on an extravagant opera-ballet Mlada with other members of Vladimir Stasov's "mighty little heap," namely Cesar Cui, Modest Petrovich Mussorgsky, and Nikolai Rimsky-Korsakov.
 In his usual fashion of composing, Borodin borrowed heavily from earlier works, in this case Prince Igor.
 The show was ultimately cancelled because of production costs, and Borodin once again turned to the B minor Symphony.

 A new interest took his attention away from the composition once again in the fall of 1872 as the Tsar Alexander II's government passed legislation allowing women to take advanced medical courses.
 As an advocate of the new campaign, Borodin became the founder of a School of Medicine for women, where he taught several courses.
 Despite these distractions, Borodin finished the piano score in May 1873.

-The following academic year (1873–74), more and more aggravated that he was not receiving support or recognition for his scientific work, he published his last paper on aldehydes and turned to teaching; it was at this time that he became director of the Medical-Surgical Academy's laboratory facilities.
+The following academic year (1873–74), more and more irritated that he was not receiving support or recognition for his scientific work, he published his last paper on aldehydes and turned to teaching; it was at this time that he became director of the Medical-Surgical Academy's laboratory facilities.
 Meanwhile, he also took up Prince Igor again and worked on orchestrating the final three movements of the symphony, although this work was not ultimately completed until 1875.

 In the autumn of 1876, the Russian Musical Society showed an interest in performing the symphony; however, Borodin was disconcerted to find that he had lost the full score.
 Although the middle movements were eventually found, he had to reorchestrate the outer two movements while sick in bed.
 The work was premiered 10 March 1877 under the baton of Eduard Nápravník.
 This symphony fits in the debate over the merit of folklore elements and traditional western art music values, which was a central conflict of Romantic nationalism.
 The work was popular, but according to Rimsky-Korsakov, only enjoyed "moderate success" because Borodin had written the brass part too thickly.